-To match pseudo-orientations using the right-hand rule, make sure that the direction along the curve as t increases is counterclockwise from the direction of the curve's pseudo-orientation; otherwise put a minus sign out front.
+To match pseudo-orientations using the right-hand rule, make sure that the direction along the curve as t changes is counterclockwise from the direction of the curve's pseudo-orientation; or if not, then put a minus sign out front.

-To integrate a scalar field f on an unoriented curve C, we integrate the rank-1 unoriented form f ds, where s has no meaning by itself but instead ds is the unoriented form $\|d\mathbf{r}\|$:
+To integrate a scalar field f on an unoriented curve C, we integrate the rank-1 unoriented form $f \, ds$, where s has no meaning by itself but instead ds is the unoriented form $\|d\mathbf{r}\|$:

-Now there is no orientation to match; instead, make sure that t increases, so that |dt| = dt in the integral.
+Now there is no orientation to match; instead, make sure that t is increasing, so that |dt| = dt in the integral; or if not, then put a minus sign out front.